-Safety and Security Checkl ist Project Overview Project Mode Commuter Rail Project Phase FFGA - Construction/Start-up and Testing Project Delivery Methods Design-Build, Des ign-Bid-Bu ild Project Plans Version Review by FTA Status Safety and Security Management Plan (SSMP) Rev 8 Y Rev. 8 was approved by PCEP on 6/5/2023 and provided to the PMOC for review.
-Safety and Security Certification Plan (SSCP) Rev 0 - N Accepted by the JPB System Safety Program Plan (SSPP) Rev 1 N Rev. 1 was approved by PCEP on 3/4/2021 and provided to the PMOC for review.
-System Security Plan or Security and Emergency Preparedness Plan (SEPP) Rev 0 N SSP was audited by CPUC in March 2021 with no findings Construction Safety and Security Plan (CSSP) V3 Part C of SPs In Contract Documents Safety and Security Checkl ist Area of Focus Y/N Notes/Status Safety and Security Authority Is the project sponsor subject to 49 CFR Part 659 state safety oversight require ments?
-Y Has the state designated an oversight agency as per 49 CFR Part 659.9?
-Y California Public Utilities Commission is SSOA; the FTA certified California's SSOA program on October 23, 2018.
-Has the oversight agency reviewed and approved the project sponsor's Security 49 CFR Part 659.17?
-Y CPUC audited the System Security Plan in March 2021; there were no findings.
+Safety and Security Checklist Project Overview oject Mode Commuter Rail roject Phase FFGA - Construct ion/Start-up and Testing Project Delivery Methods Design-Build, Design-Bid-Build oject Plans Version R Review by FTA Status Safety and Security Management Plan (SSMP) Rev 8 Y Rev. 8 was approved by PCEP on 6/5/2023 and provided to the PMOC for review.
+Safety and Security Certification Plan (SSCP) Rev 0 N Accepted by the JPB System Safety Program Plan (SSPP) Rev 1 N Rev. 1 was approved by PCEP on 3/4/2021 and provided to the PMOC for review.
+System Security Plan or Security and Emergency Preparedness Plan (SEPP) Rev 0 N SSP was audited by CPUC in March 2021 with no findings Construction Safety and Security Plan (CSSP) V3 Part C of SPs In Contract Documents Safety and Security Checkl ist Area of Focus Notes/Status Safety and Security Authority • Is the project sponsor subject to 49 CFR Part 659 state safety oversight requirements?
+Has the state designated an oversight agency as per 49 CFR Part 659.9?
+California Public Utilities Commission is SSOA; the FTA certified California's SSOA program on October 23, 2018.
+Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17?
+CPUC audited the System Security Plan in March 2021; there were no findings.
 Did the oversight agency participate in the last Quarterly Review Meeting?
-Y QPRM No. 26 was held on April 23, 2024 Has the project sponsor submitted its safety certification plan to the oversight a gency?
-Y Y SSCP submitted Rev. 2, was reviewed and accepted 2-22-2018.
+QPRM No. 27 was held on July 16, 2024 Has the project sponsor submitted its safety certification plan to the oversight agency?
+SSCP submitted Rev. 2, was reviewed and accepted on 2-22-2018.